glasser/vote.davidglasser.net/content/post/202011-candidates.md

 Carquinez Bridge, and also a bunch of SF from the Bayview through eastern SOMA;
 SF has enough population for 2.5 districts so the map gets drawn this way.)

 Sharon Kidd is running against her.
-Her entire campaign is about being pro-police.
+Her entire campaign is about being opposed to any constraints on BART cops.
 No thanks.

 ## BART Director, D1 (not my district): JAMIE SALCIDO